 Going to college is a huge deal.
 Picking the correct college is even more important.
 This is probably the first major decision your child has encountered.
 So should they be doing it alone?
 You should be involved, but how much?

-How involved should I be?
-Your child is about to make a major decision.
+Your teens college application is a life decision.
 They need guidance and direction.
 This is where you as a parent come in.
 Let me guide you through the process.